CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Carefully review the sales contract before signing.
 Most dealerships like to bundle everything together and move very quickly through the paperwork, but you have the right to read through it carefully.

-All hope isn’t lost if you purchased a lemon motor vehicle.
-If it was claimed as a lemon when the previous owner had it and the dealer hasn’t disclosed that information, you may be able to file a claim.
+All hope is not lost if you purchased a lemon motor vehicle.
+If it was claimed as a lemon when the previous owner had it, and the dealer has not disclosed that information, you may be able to file a claim.
 To sue the manufacturer or car lot, you will need to act fast and document everything.

 The Lemon Pros are ready to walk with you through the entire process, from discovery to small claims court, if necessary.
-As the best Lemon Law attorney, we have received rave reviews from clients in the same situation.
+As a highly-rated Lemon Law attorney, we have received rave reviews from clients in the same situation.
 Contact us today for a free case evaluation and learn how we can help you.

 FAQ